Many campaign promises fail to make Biden’s framework as Democrats begin coming to terms with shrunken agenda

 Sen. Raphael G. Warnock (D-Ga.), for instance, fought tooth and nail to deliver expanded Medicaid benefits to his home state — among a handful of states that have chosen not to take advantage of federal funds available under the Affordable Care Act.
 Doing so was not only an expensive line item in a stuffed bill but faced skepticism from Manchin, who questioned why Georgia — which did not expand Medicaid under the ACA — should get more generous federal treatment than West Virginia, which did.

-Warnock on Thursday declared himself “pleased with where we are” and said he was ready to vote for it.
+Warnock on Thursday declared himself “pleased with where we are” and said he was ready to vote for the bill.

 “If you have a bill this massive, there are going to be a lot of things in it that we like and inevitably there are going to be some things we don’t,” he said.
 “This is a huge lift for the American people.”

-After Biden spoke Thursday to House Democrats, House Majority Whip James E. Clyburn (D-S.C.) rose and told a story about his service in the 1970s as an aide to South Carolina governor John C. West.
+After Biden spoke Thursday to House Democrats, House Majority Whip James E. Clyburn (D-S.C.) rose and told a story about his service in the 1970s as an aide to South Carolina Gov. John C. West.

 He recalled offering his resignation after giving a speech that focused on West’s failures rather than his accomplishments.
 Clyburn recalled being summoned to West’s office, where a half-full glass sat on his desk.